-13. Respondent Steven Vogelzang, Respondent Juan Cade, and each of Steven Vogelzang's current employees or agents who are involved in the management or operation of residential rental properties will receive training on the requirements of State and Federal Fair Housing Laws within 90 days of their receipt of a Closing Letter from the Commission.
-The training will include an overview of fair housing laws, but will emphasize the law regarding how to handle requests for reasonable accommodations from individuals with a disability.
+13. Respondent Timothy Francis will receive training on the requirements of State and Federal Fair Housing Laws within 90 days of their receipt of a Closing Letter from the Commission.
+The training will include an overview of fair housing laws, but will emphasize the law regarding how to handle requests for reasonable accommodations from individuals with a disability and laws prohibiting discriminatory terms and conditions based on disability and laws prohibiting retaliation.
 The training shall be conducted by a qualified person, approved by the Commission or the U.S. Department of Housing and Urban Development.

 Respondents also agree to send documentation to the Commission verifying the fair housing training has been completed within ten (10) days of completing the training.
+Upon receipt, the Commission will send Complainant documentation verifying Respondents have completed the required fair housing training.